neondatabase/neon_local_vs_code_extension/README.md

-# Neon Local Connect your IDE Extension
+# Neon - Serverless Postgres IDE Extension

-Connect any app to any Neon branch over localhost, and manage your database directly from your IDE.
-Browse schemas, run queries, and edit table data - all without leaving your IDE.
-Built on Docker-based [Neon Local](https://github.com/neondatabase-labs/neon_local) with a powerful database management interface.
+Connect to any Neon branch and manage your database directly from your IDE.
+Browse schemas, run queries, edit table data, and get connection strings for your app—all without leaving your editor.
+Plus, automatic MCP server configuration enables seamless AI-powered database interactions with your coding agent.

 ## ✨ Features

+- **Branch Connection**: Connect to any Neon branch and get the connection string to add to your app's `.env` file
+- **AI Agent Integration**: Automatically configures the Neon MCP server for enhanced AI coding assistant integration
+- **Connection String Detection**: Automatically detects Neon connection strings in your workspace and shows which branches your app is connected to
 - **Database Visualization**: Browse your database schema with an intuitive tree view showing databases, schemas, tables, columns, and relationships
-- **Migrations & Queries View**: Automatically discover and execute SQL migrations and queries from your project
-- **ORM Integration**: Visual ORM model and migration management with schema drift detection for Django and Prisma
 - **Database Management**: Professional-grade PostgreSQL management tools including:
   - **Database Operations**: Create and drop databases with full control
   - **Schema Management**: Create, rename, and manage database schemas